Dangerous Animals: Plot

 Tourists Greg and Heather visit Tucker’s Experience, a shark cage attraction run by the eccentric boat captain Tucker.
 While riding out into the ocean, Tucker remarks on how he survived a shark attack as a child, which scarred him and changed his view of the species.
 After the two participate in a cage dive, Tucker suddenly kills Greg and abducts Heather.

-At the Gold Coast, American drifter Zephyr reluctantly helps real estate agent Moses start his car.
-The two bond over their love of surfing and later have a one-night stand.
+At the Gold Coast, rebellious American drifter Zephyr has left everything else in her life behind to pursue her passion of surfing.
+She reluctantly helps real estate agent Moses start his car.
+Despite her initial abrasiveness, the two bond over their mutual love of surfing and have a one-night stand.
 Although Moses hopes their relationship turns into something romantic, Zephyr drives away later that night without him to surf.
 There, she encounters Tucker, who abducts her.
 Moses arrives at the surfing spot the next morning but finds no sign of Zephyr.
-The next day, Zephyr’s van is towed away, causing Moses to be suspicious of her whereabouts, and he begins to start looking for her.
+The next day, Zephyr’s van is towed, making Moses suspicious of her whereabouts, and he begins searching for her.
 Zephyr awakens chained to a bed in a room where Heather is also being held.
-Upstairs, it is revealed that Tucker is holding the pair captive in his boat.
-Zephyr discovers he has done this to other women and is unsuccessful in attempting to lockpick her cuffs.
+Heather reveals that Tucker is keeping them captive on his boat at sea and there is no one who can help them.
+Zephyr fails to pick the lock of her handcuffs.

-That night, Tucker drugs Zephyr and Heather, and the two awaken on deck.
+That night, Tucker drugs Zephyr and Heather's water, and the two awaken on deck.
 Zephyr is strapped to a chair and watches helplessly as Heather is hoisted into the air by a harness and hovered over the water, which is filled with sharks lured by chum.
 Tucker sets up an old VHS camera to record as Heather is lowered into the water and devoured by sharks.
+Reveling in his victory, Tucker adds the tape of Heather's death to his collection, revealing that he is a serial killer who has killed dozens of women this way, targeting lone tourists who will not be noticed when they go missing.
+He tells Zephyr that he has been stalking her for days in hopes of having the chance to capture her.
+Impressed by her fiery spirit, he believes his video of her murder will be particularly exciting.

-It is revealed Tucker is a serial killer who has done this to multiple tourists.
-Zephyr manages to escape the room.
-While being chased on the deck, she throws his camera overboard in the scuffle before being recaptured.
-Furious, Tucker returns to land and docks his boat before going out to buy a new camera.
+The next night, as Tucker prepares to sedate Zephyr, she attacks him with an improvised weapon and manages to escape the room.
+While being chased on the deck, Tucker manages to inject her but she throws his camera overboard in a scuffle before passing out.
+Unable to carry out his killing without a camera, a furious Tucker returns to land and docks his boat to buy a new one.